Europe Travel Hungary Travel Poland Travel Solo Travels Spain Travel Travel Tips United Kingdom Travel Vegetarian Travel

 A Vegetarian Holiday in Europe 2018 Guide

 Being vegetarian or vegan is more than just a personal choice.
 It’s a belief system and a lifestyle.
 While no one should worry about meeting their needs as a vegetarian, the challenge goes beyond just finding the right meal.
 Everyday life for vegetarians and vegans comes with unique requirements.
 But, having a thriving community and lots of local options makes being a vegetarian much easier.
 Being around so many restaurants and other individuals who don’t share your heartfelt beliefs can be a challenge.
 And a tiring one at that!
 Now imagine trying to do it all in a place you’ve never been before in language you don’t speak!
-This is why we’ve put together this guide to a vegetarian holiday in Europe.
+This is why we’ve put together this guide to a vegetarian itinerary in Europe.

 We want to give you some travel options that will reduce as many of these challenges for you as possible.
-Europe is the best place to start.
+Travel to Europe because is the best place to start from!
 For our vegetarians who want to travel off the beaten path, we haven’t forgotten about you either.
 You’ll find a wide variety of destinations – large and small, central and more remote – that cater to vegetarians in our vegetarian holiday in Europe.
 These are also often the best spots in town to mingle with local vegetarians.
 Talking to the locals is a sure way to get inspiration for new projects you can try back home.

 Berlin is famous as home to a diverse range of activist communities.
 Animal rights are high on the list of priorities among Berliners.
 But the city goes beyond offering good vegetarian dining options.
 With popular urban farming projects as well as totally-vegan grocery stores, it’s obvious that Berlin is a must for any vegetarian holiday in Europe.
 Another fun fact: the German beer purity law Reinheitsgebot is inherently vegan, so long as the ingredients come from animal-friendly sources.
 Here are some recommended veg-friendly stops.